Patenthuis specializes in EPO opposition, in other words: European patent opposition procedures. We represent patent proprietors as well as opponents.

 Extension of subject matter

-If the features as claimed were not disclosed in the application as filed, the application may not be granted.
-This is not uncommon, especially if the claims as granted are amended compared to the application as filed.
-This argument is regularly usuable.
+If the features as claimed were not disclosed in the application as filed a patent may not be granted.
+This happens quite regularly, especially if the claims as granted are amended compared to the application as filed.
+This argument is particularly usuable in opposition.

-It is especially attractive because if it is successful, it is very difficult, and in many cases impossible, for the patent proprietor to rescue part of his patent by making amendments.
+This argument is especially attractive because it is usually impossible for the patent proprietor to rescue part of his patent by making amendments.

-Often, if it can be shown that an error, even a small error, occured in allowing an amendment during pre-grant examination, such an error is fatal to the maintenance of the patent.
+Often, if an error, even a small error, occured in making amendments during pre-grant examination, such an error is fatal to the patent.

 Exclusion from patentability

-This means that by its nature the invention should not be patentable: Eg: Not industrially applicable, not technical, medical treatments, scientific theories.
+This means that by its nature the invention is not patentable.
+For instance because it is not industrially applicable, not technical or concerns a medical treatment.
 This ground is not used very often in opposition.